mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsAPIKit.md

 Class used for Mappls Pin search is `MapplsPlaceDetailManager`.
 Create a `MapplsPlaceDetailManager` object using your authenticated Mappls's keys or alternatively, you can use the shared instance of `MapplsPlaceDetailManager` class.

 To perform Place Detail use `MapplsPlaceDetailOptions` class to pass digital address code (Mappls Pin) as parameters to get detail result with an option to pass region in parameter withRegion, which is an enum of type `MapplsRegionType`.
-If no value is passed for region, It will take default value which is India.
+If no value is passed for region, it will take default value which is India.

 ### Response Parameters